Paolo Canevari

-Paolo Canevari (born Rome, 1963) is an Italian contemporary artist.
-He lives and works in New York City.
+Paolo Canevari (born 1963) is an Italian contemporary artist.
+Born in Rome, he lives and works in New York City.
 Canevari presents highly recognizable, commonplace symbols in order to comment on such concept as religion, the urban myths of happiness or the major principles behind creation and destruction.

 Career

 Between 1989 and 1990 he lived in New York where he has his first solo show Rocce.
 In the 1990s he exhibited in numerous group shows in Los Angeles at the art gallery of Otis Parsons College of Art and Design, in Paris, in Kiev at the Soros Center for Contemporary Art, Vienna at the Vienna Secession, Frankfurt, in Dublin at the IMMA Irish Museum of Modern Art, Geneva, Taiwan, Liege as well as in Bologna, Rome, Milan, Prato, Naples, Spoleto, Venice.